Skip to main content

 Yes.
 Pass an array of recipients in the to field to send a single message to multiple users.
 You can also send to a List or Audience to target dynamic groups.
 For larger volumes, use the Bulk API to create a job, add users, and run the job asynchronously.

 Courier automatically fails over based on your routing configuration.
 If the primary provider for a channel is unavailable, Courier tries the next configured provider.
-If the entire channel fails (e.g. the user has no email address), Courier moves to the next channel in priority order.
+If the entire channel fails, such as when the user has no email address, Courier moves to the next channel in priority order.
 See Automated Failover for details.

 Courier retries failed sends automatically using exponential backoff.
-Transient errors from providers (rate limits, temporary outages) are retried before the send is marked as failed.
+Transient errors from providers, such as rate limits or temporary outages, are retried before the send is marked as failed.
 You can monitor retry attempts and final delivery status in Message Logs.

 Yes.
 Include an idempotency_key in your send request header.
 If Courier receives a second request with the same key, it returns the original response without sending again.
 This is useful for safely retrying requests after network failures.